bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcMeasureResource/Types/IfcSimpleValue/Documentation.md

 *  _IfcBoolean_: Defined type of simple type BOOLEAN.
 *  _IfcLogical_: Defined type of simple type LOGICAL.
 *  _IfcIdentifier_: Defined type of simple type STRING for identification purposes.
-* IfcLabel: Defined type of simple type STRING for naming purposes.
+*  _IfcLabel_: Defined type of simple type STRING for naming purposes.
 *  _IfcText_: Defined type of simple type STRING for descriptive purposes.
 *  _IfcDateTime_: Defined type of simple type STRING to represent a date and time.
 *  _IfcDate_: Defined type of simple type STRING to represent a date.